ovh/docs/pages/labs/data-platform/setup-data-pipeline/guide.en-gb.md

 ### Make data available in Hive

-[Apache Hive](<https://hive.apache.org/>) is a data warehouse software project built on top of Apache Hadoop for providing data summarization, query and analysis.
+[Apache Hive](<https://hive.apache.org/>) is a data warehouse software project built on top of Apache Hadoop to provide data summarization, query and analysis.
 Hive gives an SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop.
 Hive provides the necessary SQL abstraction to integrate SQL-like